 |The Ice Dragon|

-The little girl Adara was born in a long winter with the worst freezing anyone could remember.
+Adara was born in a long winter with the worst freezing cold anyone could remember.
 Her mother died giving birth to her.
 Adara loves the winter and feels attracted to the cold, preferring to play with snow and ice and ice lizards.
-Her skin is always cold to the touch.
+She is apparently emotionless, and her skin is always cold to the touch.
 She feels that an ice dragon has always been in her life.
-When she was four she touched an ice dragon for the first time, and she rode upon its broad, chilled back for the first time in her fifth year.
+When she was four, she touched an ice dragon for the first time, and she rode upon its broad, chilled back for the first time in her fifth year.
 The people of her town fear the ice dragon, said to be an untameable creature of legend.
 When it flies overhead, it leaves a desolate cold and frozen land.
 Adara is not afraid of the ice dragon, for she is a winter child.

-When Adara is seven fiery dragons from the North come and swoop down upon the peaceful farm that is Adara's home.
-She and her ice dragon fly towards them and the ice dragon fights the other dragons in order to protect Adara and her family.
-The ice dragon defeats the fire dragons, but afterwards the ice dragon is nowhere to be seen.
+When Adara is seven, war comes to her land.
+Fiery dragons from the North come and swoop down upon the peaceful farm that is Adara's home, their riders attacking her family.
+She and her ice dragon fly towards them, and the ice dragon fights the other dragons in order to protect Adara and her family.
+The ice dragon defeats the fire dragons and their riders, but afterwards the ice dragon is nowhere to be seen.
 Only a pond that had never been there before, a small quiet pool where the water is very cold.
-After the disappearance of the ice dragon the cold leaves Adara.
-She is then finally able to smile, laugh and weep like other little girls.
+After the disappearance of the ice dragon, the cold leaves Adara.
+She is then finally able to smile, laugh, and weep like other little girls.

 References and Notes